uviclibraries/nvivo-advanced/act-1-cases.md

     <img src="images/NVivo15/9-Cases.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 11. Great.
 You created your first cases.
-To see them, go to **CASES** on the left pane and click.
-You can now see that each individual file is now a unique case that can be further explored.
+To view them, go to **Cases** Navigation pane and click on it.
+You’ll now see that each individual file has been turned into its own case, which you can explore and work with further.
     <img src="images/NVivo15/10-Cases2.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-12. Now that you have yours cases, we will create a classification sheet on NVivo to gather objective information from your data.
-To do that, select **CASE CLASSIFICATION**, then right click on the detail pane to open the option and click on **NEW CLASSIFICATION**
+12. Now that your cases are created, let’s set up a classification sheet to record objective information.
+    1. Select **Case Classifications** in the Navigation pane.
+    2. In the Detail Pane, right-click.
+    3. Choose **New Classification**.
     <img src="images/NVivo15/11-CaseClassification.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-13. Create your case classification, our suggestion is to name it **ATTRIBUTES FOR BIOGRAPHIES ANALYSIS** as below and click **DONE.**
+13. Create your case classification, our suggestion is to name it **ATTRIBUTES FOR BIOGRAPHIES ANALYSIS** as below and click **Done.**
     <img src="images/NVivo15/12-CaseClassification2.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 14. Now, let’s move on and add attributes to our biography case classification sheet.
 In this case, we want to gather some data from the files which represent a **biographed.** We will gather some information from each such as **gender, country of birth, income level, education level, region where they are from, century, impact level,** among others.
 In your own project, you can have as many attributes you want.
 To do that, take your arrow to the detail pane and right click in a blank space, you will see an option to create a **NEW ATTRIBUTE** as below, click on it.